fakedestinyck/rcos-status-updates/spring_2019/week_09.md

 ## Last Week's Accomplishments

 - This past week, this [pr](https://github.com/YACS-RCOS/yacs/pull/432) is merged.
-I also made another [pr] (https://github.com/YACS-RCOS/yacs/pull/435), but it needs some changes.
+I also made another [pr](https://github.com/YACS-RCOS/yacs/pull/435), but it needs some changes.

 ## This Week's Plan